 GMF 2018 Events

-Documenting the Journeys of Syrian Refugees in Germany: “Our Germany”
+“Our Germany” (2015): Documenting the Journeys of Syrian Refugees in Germany, March 29, 2018

-Screening of Our Germany (2015) and conversation with director Thomas Lauterbach.
+Screening of Our Germany and conversation with director Thomas Lauterbach.

 Born in 1974, Li Xiaoguai is an online grassroots comic artist.
 He set up his blog in 2006, and soon became one of China’s most influential bloggers with his distinctive style of blogging with comic drawings.
 His popularity increased as a cyber-celebrity during the movement to create new Chinese characters online in 2009.
 He is an icon of Internet culture and youth culture in contemporary China.
 The Georgia Institute of Technology welcomed the artist Li Xiaoguai to discuss his works on political and social commentary.

-Urban Stories in the Midst of Astonishing Minds
+“Swagger” (2016): Urban Stories in the Midst of Astonishing Minds, April 4, 2018

-Swagger (2016) documents the stories of minority teenagers growing up in Paris’ housing projects.
+Swagger documents the stories of minority teenagers growing up in Paris’ housing projects.
 This event featured a film screening and conversation with director Olivier Babinet.

 Basim Magdy’s films are often surrealist portraits of situations that involve disappointment and an absurd twist of events.
-But in No Shooting Stars (2016), Magdy turns his camera to the uncontrollable and unknowable character of the ocean.
+However, in No Shooting Stars Magdy turns his camera to the uncontrollable and unknowable character of the ocean.
 In the film, an unidentified inhabitant of the open seas speaks, while a dreamlike background slides by out of tune with the narration.
 The narrator – who might be a sea monster, a mermaid or an old sea turtle – has an enticing familiarity, but its identity slips away and the text starts meandering like a poem against a background where underwater imagery mixes with landlike things like fireworks and flames.